TeaAndCommits/spam_ham_detection/README.md

     text = [stemmer.stem(word) for word in text if word not in stopwords_set] text = ' '.join(text)
     corpus.append(text)
 4. Converting Text to Numbers
-Machine learning models can’t understand text directly we need to turn it into numbers.
+Machine learning models can’t understand raw text directly — we need to convert it into numerical features.
 We use Bag of Words with CountVectorizer:

 vectorizer = CountVectorizer()